Your Quick Guide to Salesforce Knowledge

 Salesforce Knowledge and AC Knowledge Management Enterprise

-Out of the box, support of the Salesforce Knowledge on Experience Cloud sites is quite limited – topic-based navigation might not be convenient for some organizations’ use cases.
+Out of the box, support of the Salesforce Knowledge in Experience Cloud sites is quite limited – topic-based navigation might not be convenient for some organizations’ use cases.

 Two Scenarios of Configuration

-Provide an easy way for users to find the relevant content via filtering by data categories and articles types.
+If your knowledge base is large and users need to find articles across a broad topic space, Standard Filtering is the right configuration.
+It provides an easy way for users to find the relevant content via filtering by data categories and article types.

 Create Articles From Experience Cloud Site